Click on a tab below to read Professor Richard Bissill’s biography as Horn Player, Composer and Arranger

 Richard Bissill’s Rhapsody For Piano And Orchestra was a delight.
 But this was not pastiche – but a fond remembrance – a splendid evocation of a style and of an era of British (film) music to be treasured.
 Technically a brilliantly accomplished piece of work.

 David Wishart (recording producer)

-Fanfare for a 75th Birthday
+Fanfare for a 75th Anniversary